rjpower/monarch/docs/source/api/monarch.actor.rst

 .. currentmodule:: monarch.actor

 The ``monarch.actor`` module provides the actor-based programming model for distributed computation.
+See :doc:`../generated/examples/getting_started` for an overview.

 Creating Actors